Sayan751/scattered-notes/_posts/2017-09-09-javascripts-42-proto-prototype-and-co.md

 instance2.print();                  // Instance prop: 20, static prop: 2
 {% endhighlight %}

-So to create a `static` property on class, we can simply define a property on the `Class`, like it is done for `StaticDemo.staticProp`.
+Therefore, to create a `static` property on class, we can simply define a property on the `Class`, like it is done for `StaticDemo.staticProp`.
 Recalling that `var instance = new Class()` assigns the `Class.prototype` to `instance.__proto__`, a class member defined not on `prototype` and directly on `Class` instead, does not get *tied* with instances created and rather stays *attached* with the `Class`.
 And that's how the static properties are created in JavaScript.

-So how to inherit the `static` members?
+Then how to inherit the `static` members?
 Well, that is just a simple matter of copying the member (value-copy for simple-typed member, and reference-copy for object-typed member) from one place to another.
 So to do that we need another piece of function, as shown below.

 {% highlight javascript %}
 var inheritStatics = function (derived, base) {